Molly Ringwald Comes To ‘Riverdale,’ As Cole Sprouse Talks About Becoming Jughead Jones

 As Entertainment Tonight reports, Archie (K.J.
 Apa) and his father, Fred Andrews, played by Luke Perry, have been making do without a female presence in their lives since before Riverdale‘s first episode.
 In fact, viewers are led to believe that the Andrews men have been on their own for a considerable length of time, particularly since conversations about Archie’s mother are both rare and brief on Riverdale.

-That changed with tonight’s episode, when Molly Ringwald -another proud and popular redhead- made her debut as Fred’s soon to be ex-wife and the estranged mother of Archie Andrews.
+That changed with tonight’s episode, when Molly Ringwald — another proud and popular redhead — made her debut as Fred’s soon to be ex-wife and the estranged mother of Archie Andrews.

 “I’m scared to death of it, to tell you the truth,” said Perry of his character’s reunion with Ringwald’s Mary.